-Adrienne Evans is a veteran professional, with twenty-four years of experience.
+Adrienne Evans is a veteran professional with twenty-five years of experience and has been an supporter/member of NCSTA since 1996.
 An active voice for inquiry-based science education, she is an advocate for instructional practices that prepare students to meet the challenges they will face in an ever-increasing global society.
 Her science instruction is built on the premise that students should be allowed opportunities to become active participants in their own learning.
-Using a variety of instructional strategies, Adrienne assists the students in her science classes to develop a strong foundation in basic science concepts and helps them develop the essential skills necessary to successfully engage in scientific methods.
-Her mentoring empowers her students to think critically, ask questions, seek evidence, and problem solve.
-In short, her instructional style encourages her students to engage in scientific activities and to become responsible for their own learning.
+Her mentoring empowers her students to think critically, ask questions, seek evidence, and solve problems.

-Michelle holds a Bachelor of Science in Secondary Science Education and is certified to teach Advanced Placement physic and Advanced Placement environmental science.
-She is a very active member of the North Carolina Science Teachers Association, lives in Cary, North Carolina, and currently teaches at the Columbus Career and College Academy.
+Adrienne holds a Bachelor of Science in Secondary Science Education and is certified to teach Advanced Placement Physics, Advanced Placement Environmental Science, and Advanced Placement Computer Science.
+She is a very active member/presenter/advocate of the North Carolina Science Teachers Association, currently resides in Whiteville and teaches at CCCA in Columbus County.

 Science teachers today face many challenges.
-They are under much greater time constrains, expected to do much more than they have in the past.
-Science teachers experience minimal funding and support, and face instructional issues never previously expected.
+They are under much greater time constrains, have minimal funding, and are expected to do much more than they have in the past.
 As district director, I would like to enhance communication and do more to empower teachers by bringing more attention to the work they do.
-I will seek sponsorship for professional development programs including NCSTA conferences.
-I believe that building a stronger state organization will give science teachers more leverage to fight for their students and science education.
+I will seek sponsorship for professional development programs including NCSTA conference scholarships, STEM initiatives, and an online database for our science professionals.
+I feel that building a stronger state organization will give teachers more leverage to fight for their students and for science education.
+I believe that my determination to hit the ground running, visit schools, reach out to fellow science teachers, and make connections for ongoing communication will be the key to unifying our district and supporting our science teachers.